JonTDean/project_prometheus/docs/algorithms/murmur3.md

 ## Murmur3 Development and Integration for ACO Heuristic Information

 ### To Do
-- [ ] **Optimize Murmur3 for Specific ACO Heuristic Information Types**:
-      Tailor the Murmur3 algorithm to efficiently handle the varied and complex data structures associated with ACO heuristic information, aiming for minimal latency and optimal space utilization.

 - [ ] **Uniformity and Distribution Analysis in ACO Context**:
       Conduct a rigorous evaluation of Murmur3's hash distribution and uniformity, specifically in the ACO heuristic information's dynamic environment, to identify any potential biases or inefficiencies in hash distribution.